jviding/AVR-FlashTool/installation/INSTALLATION.md

 You should have a Raspberry Pi set up with Raspbian.<br>
 Here Raspberry Pi model 3B+ is used with Raspbian Buster 2021-05-07.

+To verify the RPi Pins work and emit current as expected:
+1. Connect a led to Pin 12 (remember to add a resistor!)
+2. Run the script: led_blink.py

 ## 1. Install avrdude
 Install prerequisites:
 >$ sudo apt update && sudo apt upgrade -y <br>